licor/stone_devops_challenge/README.md

 - [ ] Deploy a SonarQube server to run static code analisys.
 - [ ] Report code coverage on SonarQube
+- [ ] Build one of your own opensource application builted in Python, Go, Elixir or C#

 ### When you're done...